How Mentally Strong People Find Inner Peace

-Thinking you can do everything on your own is about acting tough — not being strong.
+Thinking you can do everything alone is about acting tough — not being strong.
 There will be times when asking for help is important.

 How to Build Mental Muscle

-Inner peace comes from knowing your beliefs and having the willingness to act according to them.
+Inner peace comes from knowing your beliefs and being willing to act according to them.
 It takes mental muscle to do that.

 Fortunately, everyone has the ability to practice mental strength exercises every day.
 The more mental muscle you build, the easier it is to find true contentment in life.